about talia.

 • Traumatic Brain Injury and Intimate Partner Violence: Challenges for Survivors in Family Court

-• Enhancing Responses to Survivors & Perpetrators of Strangulation in IPV
+• Enhancing Responses to Survivors & Perpetrators of Strangulation

-Dr. Robert Grant EdD, LPC, NCC, RPT-S
+Facilitated by Dr. Robert Grant EdD, LPC, NCC, RPT-S

-Somatic Experiencing Practitioner Training
+Somatic Experiencing Practitioner Certification

 Stanford University